Skip to main content

 Is family history of breast cancer important?

 Yes.
-While only 5-10% of all women diagnosed with breast cancer have a family history, it is important to know your family's history of cancer, if any, both on your mother's side and your father's side.
+While approximately 10-15% of individuals diagnosed with breast cancer have a family history, it is important to know your family's history of cancer, if any, both on your mother's side and your father's side.
+Individuals with at least one close family relative (mother, sister or daughter) with breast cancer are nearly twice as likely to develop breast cancer.
 Women with at least one close family relative (mother, sister or daughter) should start a screening program with a breast specialist when they are ten years younger than their relative's age at diagnosis, but usually not before 20 years old.

 Can I get breast cancer if it doesn't run in my family?

 Breast cancer can happen to anyone.
-Having a family history increases your risk, but 80% of all women diagnosed with breast cancer have no family history of the disease.
+Having a family history increases your risk, but approximately 85-90% of all individuals diagnosed with breast cancer have no family history of the disease.

 What is the incidence of breast cancer in young women?